Inspector General’s Statement on the Department’s Major Management and Performance Challenges

 1. Protection of People and Facilities

 Below is additional information about specific issues raised by the OIG and improvements the Department has made in its systems for protecting people and facilities.
-However, there are some areas in which the Department would like to clarify some perceived weaknesses by the OIG.

 Constructing and Maintaining Safe and Secure Diplomatic Facilities